Work for an SME

 - Word of mouth

-Timing is key for speculative applications, where you submit an outstanding CV and cover letter even when no position is advertised.
+Timing is key for speculative applications, where you submit a CV and cover letter even when no position is advertised.
 Such applications can often fill a significant number of vacancies.

-However, a speculative letter and CV alone might not suffice.
-It's crucial to follow up with a meeting after sending a speculative letter or making a telephone call.
+However, a speculative CV and cover letter alone might not suffice.
+Follow up with a meeting request or make a telephone call.
 If possible, leverage your network to secure an introduction.

 Recruitment in SMEs can be unconventional.
-If they meet you and like you, they may be tempted to offer you a position.
+If they meet you and like you, they may want to offer you a position.

 Find out more

 SME opportunities can take time and effort on your part to discover.
-This is where researching companies will help.
-The links and resources below are a good starting point to research SMEs.
+Researching companies will help.
+The links and resources below can help you research SMEs.

 - The Department for Business Energy & Industrial Strategy supports sustained growth and higher skills across the economy.
-It has resources aimed at helping new businesses get up and running and contains useful information about SMEs and the issues they face.
+It has resources aimed at helping new businesses get up and running.
+It also contains information about SMEs and the issues they face.

 - The British Chambers of Commerce represents businesses of all sizes in the UK.
 Their regional chambers are a good place to start your research into local SMEs.

-- The Library offers access to a variety of electronic sources of company and market information that can be useful for finding SMEs.
+- The Library provides a variety of electronic sources of company and market information that can be useful for finding SMEs.
 Please note: you have to be a current student at the University of Salford to access this information.
-Graduates should consider visiting their local business library to see which databases are available for access.
+Graduates can visit their local business library to see which databases are available.

-- The United Kingdom Science Park Association represents the 100+ Science Parks that exist in the UK.
-Science Parks are a business support initiative that has formal and operational links with centres of knowledge creation such as universities, higher education institutes and research organisations.
+- The United Kingdom Science Park Association represents the 100+ Science Parks in the UK.
+Science Parks are a business support initiative that have formal and operational links with centres of knowledge creation such as universities, higher education institutes and research organisations.

-- Knowledge Transfer Partnerships (KTPs) - Graduates with a good degree have the chance to work for successful organisations.
-The graduates will manage and deliver a project which is core to the development of the organisation's strategy.
-KTP offers the chance to apply your degree, start a real job, and gain a professional qualification.
-See the KTP website for more information.
+- Knowledge Transfer Partnerships (KTPs) - Graduates with a good degree could work for successful organisations.
+The graduates will manage and deliver a project which is key to the development of the organisation's strategy.
+KTPs offer the chance to apply your degree, start a real job, and gain a professional qualification.

 - STEP is a UK-wide programme offering students temporary project-based work within SMEs.
-Students must be in their penultimate year to be eligible for this scheme.
+Students must be in their penultimate year to be eligible.

 - Visit the Commercial Library in Manchester.
-This is an excellent source for local business directories and the library keeps up-to-date links of key local business organisations.
+This is an excellent source for local business directories.
+The library keeps up-to-date links for key local business organisations.